 "The Russians are compromising security on Northern Sea Route"

 Despite rapidly freezing Arctic waters, Moscow continues to send more than 20 years old ships without ice class to the Northern Sea Route.
-"They are compromising security," a Norwegian professors in ice navigation says.
+"They are compromising security," a Norwegian professor in ice navigation says.

 Winter is quickly approaching in the Arctic and large parts of the far northern shipping route that connects the Pacific with the North Atlantic will soon be covered by a solid layer of sea-ice.